otrv4/otrv4/otrv4.md

   Any pertinent data for the record type
 ```

-OTRv4 supports the majority of the TLV record types from OTRv3.
-The ones not
+OTRv4 supports some TLV record types from OTRv3.
+The unsupported types are:
-supported are stated as so.
-They are:

 ```
 Type 0: Padding